-- Tool Leadership and Professional Responsibilities.
+- 750 Leadership and Professional Responsibilities.
 Three hours.
-An introduction to peculiarities and challenges of leading an organization/institution as it relates to the legal, political, and ethical implications of education. - General Leadership Studies.
+An introduction to peculiarities and challenges of leading an organization/institution as it relates to the legal, political, and ethical implications of education. - 760 General Leadership Studies.
 Three hours.
 An in-depth look at how educational administrators manage and lead educational organizations, and how leadership styles have evolved. - 770 Education Organizational Behavior.
 Three hours.
-An examination of how educational organizations are usually structured and designed to utilize human, technological, fiscal, and physical resources for maximizing talents and student achievement. - APA Style for Professional Writing.
-One hour.
-A study of the application of American Psychological Association (APA) style requirements for professional writing.
+An examina-tion of how educational organizations are usually structured and designed to utilize human, technological, fiscal, and physical resources for maximizing talents and student achievement.